Where is God's House?

 Terry L. Craig is a follower of Christ, a Bible nerd, and a comparative thinker.
 She likes to engage people and get them thinking about why they believe what they believe.
 She is an author, an indie publisher, and occasional speaker.

-Because so many people are in isolation due to the COVID-19 virus, from now through April 20th, 2020, Wild Flower Press, Inc. offering COUPONS that will allow you to get the ebook* versions of all of our books, either for 50% off or for FREE!
+Because so many people are in isolation due to the COVID-19 virus, for a limited time only, Wild Flower Press, Inc. offering COUPONS that will allow you to get the ebook* versions of all of our books, 60% to 100% off!
 Click on this link for details on our Book List page.